-Wisdom practice.
-If your children are going to practice doing anything it should be wisdom.
+If your children are going to practice anything, it should be wisdom.
 In Proverbs 4:7 David tells this to his son, Solomon:

 The beginning of wisdom is this: Get wisdom.